m1rkwood/google-photos-takeout-scripts/README.md

 WARNING: if your file is a .jpg.json, it's gonna cut into the jpg extension as it won't recognize the double extension.
 Fix these ones manually before.

 ## Adjust dates of all files
-You will need to install `exiftool`
+You will need to install `exiftool`.
 For macOs, if you have `brew` installed, just install it using the `brew install exiftool` command.
 Otherwise, you can download the package here and install it manually: `https://exiftool.org/install.html`